MeanyLodge/History/Mach/index.md

 Replaced the Mach rope.
 Rope is <a href="https://www.samsonrope.com/product/ssr-1200-3">Samson SSR-1200-3</a> 1".
 It's a Polyolefin - Polyester Blend, 3 strand class I rope with 1.2 Specific Gravity and average strength of 25,400 pounds.

+#### 2023

+That differential housing has two fill plugs.
+One above and one below the center line.
+The axle can be inverted in the original military application.
+The correct oil level is to the top fill plug so the oil gets out and lubricates the wheel bearings.
+Last time I changed the oil is 15+ years ago and I used Amsoil 75W-90 marine gear lube.
+I have no idea how much the system takes.
+If the oil gets low, the wheel bearings and seals will fail.
+I guarantee they are no longer available as I had trouble finding a set for repairs back in the 1960's.  -- [Mike Lonergan](/Person/Mike-Lonergan)

 [75th]: /Event/Anniversary#75th
 [dc87]: /Person/Dave-Claar#1987